 ...

-The Rise of BDSM OnlyFans: Models, Ethics, and the Appeal of Alternative Intimacy
+The Provocative Rise of BDSM OnlyFans: Models, Ethics, and the Draw of Alternative Intimacy

 BDSM OnlyFans

-BDSM is an acronym that combines several practices and concepts: Bondage & Discipline, Dominance & Submission, and Sadism & Masochism.
-This practice encompasses a wide range of role-playing dynamics, which may involve physical, psychological, and emotional aspects of interaction between partners.
-It’s important to emphasize that for many individuals, BDSM is not merely a set of sexual practices but a meaningful form of emotional expression and a way to establish a deep connection with a partner.
+BDSM is an acronym that combines several practices and concepts: or B&D, D/s, and S&M. This practice encompasses a very broad range of role playing dynamics and may include some combinations of physical, psychological, and emotional orientations between partners.
+To repeat once again, for many people BDSM is not a certain number of sexual acts, but, for example, a way to display some emotions and to build a profound partnership with a partner

 The History and Origins of BDSM